-- 6.11 Given market values there is a demonstrable prospect of raising funding through private developer contributions as indicated by the Borough's existing planning evidence base.
-The following funding structure identifies broad potential contributions from a variety of sources. - 6.12 An initial potential development contributions estimate of £17.5 £22.5m up to 2026 has been identified.
+- 6.15 Given market values there is a demonstrable prospect of raising funding through private developer contributions as indicated by the Borough's existing planning evidence base.
+The following funding structure identifies broad potential contributions from a variety of sources. - 6.16 An initial potential development contributions estimate of £17.5 £22.5m up to 2026 has been identified.
 This is based on the Borough's current CIL evidence base, which also takes account of the Mayoral CIL applied to development in Harrow.
 This will be primarily residential development based given relatively low commercial values.
-Any increased contribution for Affordable Housing will reduce this amount. - 6.13 It can also be expected that external funding will be made available as part of on going budgeting by Transport for London, Department of Health and Department for Education.
-A proposed requirement for £20 to £22M to 2026 has been identified. - 6.14 The London Borough of Harrow is also able to direct its own capital budgets to support infrastructure projects.
+Any increased contribution for Affordable Housing will reduce this amount. - funding will be made available as part of on going budgeting by Transport for London, Department of Health and Department for Education.
+A proposed requirement for £20 to £22M to 2026 has been identified. - 6.18 The London Borough of Harrow is also able to direct its own capital budgets to support infrastructure projects.
 Public-private joint venture mechanisms can also be considered to deliver leisure facilities.
 A potential local contribution of £6 £8M from locally controlled budgets is considered.